Kyiv National Economic University: General information

 The Kyiv National Economic University is the largest economic educational institution in Ukraine.
 It is recognized in Ukraine and in the world as a training center for economists, managers and lawyers.

 The area of the university is 118,765 m^{2} or 9.4 m^{2} per student.
-Classroom foundation includes audiences for lectures, rooms for seminars and workshops, computer classes and more.
-The total area of fund classroom is 14,332.7 m^{2}.
-The university also has 6709 m^{2} gyms area and own the stadium and 6 hostels.
+Academic infrastructure includes classrooms for lectures, rooms for seminars and workshops, computer classes and more.
+The total classroom area is 14,332.7 m^{2}.
+The university also has 6709 m^{2} gyms area and owns a stadium and 6 dormitories.
 The number of students in Kyiv National Economic University is approximately 15,000.

 The mission of the university is to make a significant contribution to social development through research, generation of new knowledge, their dissemination and training of competitive professionals and creative individuals.